awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.Options.AuditPlugin.md

-# MariaDB Audit Plugin support<a name="Appendix.MySQL.Options.AuditPlugin"></a>
+# MariaDB Audit Plugin support for MySQL<a name="Appendix.MySQL.Options.AuditPlugin"></a>

+Amazon RDS offers an audit plugin for MySQL database instances based on the open source MariaDB Audit Plugin\.
+For more information, see the [Audit Plugin for MySQL Server GitHub repository](https://github.com/aws/audit-plugin-for-mysql)\.

+**Note**
+The audit plugin for MySQL is based on the MariaDB Audit Plugin\.
+Throughout this article, we refer to it as MariaDB Audit Plugin\.

-Amazon RDS supports using the MariaDB Audit Plugin on MySQL database instances\.
-The MariaDB Audit Plugin records database activity such as users logging on to the database, queries run against the database, and more\.
+The MariaDB Audit Plugin records database activity, including users logging on to the database and queries run against the database\.
 The record of database activity is stored in a log file\.

 **Note**
 Currently, the MariaDB Audit Plugin is only supported for the following RDS for MySQL versions:
 MySQL 8\.0\.25 and higher 8\.0 versions
 All MySQL 5\.7 versions

-An open source version of this plugin is available, so that you can use it with any MySQL database\.
-For more information, see the [ Audit Plugin for MySQL Server GitHub repository](https://github.com/aws/audit-plugin-for-mysql)\.

 ## Audit Plugin option settings<a name="Appendix.MySQL.Options.AuditPlugin.Options"></a>